kilofox/kohana/modules/database/guide/database/query/builder.md

     $query = DB::select();

 Query Builder methods return a reference to itself so that method chaining may be used.
-Select queries ussually require a table and they are referenced using the `from()` method.
+Select queries usually require a table and they are referenced using the `from()` method.
 The `from()` method takes one parameter which can be the table name (string), an array of two strings (table name and alias), or an object (See Subqueries in the Advanced Queries section below).

     $query = DB::select()
         ->from('users');